 - Increase your savings rate.
 Now that you are making more money, you must be more committed to your financial goals.
-This is an excellent opportunity to save $100,000 dollars quickly compared to your previous income.
+This is an excellent opportunity to save $100,000 quickly compared to your rate of saving on the previous income.
 So instead of increasing your spending, focus on saving more money.

 - Stick to your budget.
 You might want to modify your budget now that you make more money, and that’s okay.
 But make sure that your new budget prioritizes your savings and needs.
-Check out how to create a realistic budget here.
+Check out how to create a realistic budget.

 - Be happy with what you have.
-Does it make sense to move to a bigger house or buy a newer car when you were doing just fine with what you used to have?
+Does it make sense to move to a bigger house or buy a newer car when you are doing just fine with what you have?
 You have to know what is enough, so don’t get tempted to spend more.

 - Avoid expensive gatherings.
-Hosting and even attending parties/ events can be expensive.
-You don’t have to attend to all gatherings.
-Skipping some for cheaper activities can be a healthier choice for you physically and financially.
+Hosting and even attending parties and events can be expensive.
+You don’t have to attend all gatherings to which you are invited.
+Skipping some expensive events for cheaper activities can be a healthier choice for you physically and financially.

 Investing is also a good way to build wealth.
 Most of the wealthy people we know today are into investing, in one form or another.

 One of the micro-investing platforms I love is Acorns.
-It’s an app that saves your “spare change” automatically and invest it.
+It’s an app that saves your spare change automatically and invests it.

 If you have spare time to invest, invest it to make money instead.
-In my free time, I invested time to build websites.
+In my free time, I invested time in building websites.
 I also offered my time or service to make money.